 -

 “I Am the Original of All Objects”: Apperception and the Substantial Subject.
 Philosophers' Imprint 20 (26): 1-38.
 2020.Kant’s conception of the centrality of intellectual self-consciousness, or “pure apperception”, for scientific knowledge of nature is well known, if still obscure.
 Here I argue that, for Kant, at least one central role for such self-consciousness lies in the acquisition of the content of concepts central to metaphysical theorizing.
 I focus on one important concept, that of <substance>.
-I argue that, for Kant, the representational content of the concept <substance> depends not just on the capacity…Read more
+I argue that…Read more

 -